drepo-eth/site/content/_index.md

     - heading: Availability
       target: "/drepo/repository/storage/"
       text: |
-        The repository is hosted by independent services and peer-to-peer networks.
+        Independent services and peer-to-peer networks host the repository.
         There is always a source available.
     - heading: Ownership
       target: "/drepo/repository/index/#claim-a-group"
       text: |
-        The system is owned by the community.
+        The community owns the system.
         No centralized entity can manipulate it.
         Only you control your data.